 Get an overview of the different server settings available in Automate Enterprise.
-Ricky Wilcox, Presales Engineer, gives you a guided tutorial through each individual server setting.
+This guided tutorial goes through each individual server setting.
 In this video you’ll learn the settings available for:

 - Data Store: the connection between Automate Enterprise and your backend database

 - SSL: determines if you want to use SSL to encrypt communications between the server component and all the connected agents in your environment

 - Email: how to set up a default email address for Automate to notify you of errors or messages

 - Log Management: controls how data is handled and determines how long execution data should be stored

 - Staging: provides the users with the capabilities to segregate workflows into distinct stages like production, development, or testing

 - Constants: global variables so you don’t have to create variables at every task or workflow level